 HOW DO I GET NALOXONE?

-Family members and friends can access this medication by obtaining a prescription from their family doctor or by using the standing order (a prescription written for the general public, rather than specifically for an individual) issued by Rachel Levine, M.D., PA Physician General.
+Family members and friends can access this medication by obtaining a prescription from their family doctor or by using the standing order (a prescription written for the general public, rather than specifically for an individual) issued by Rachel Levine, M.D., Secretary of Health.
 The standing order

 Naloxone prescriptions can be filled at most pharmacies.
 Although the medication may not be available for same day pick up, it can often be ordered and available within a day or two.